 Architecture of the Quart Towers

-The Quart Towers are two 34-metre high towers that we recommend you to visit and imagine what the city of Valencia would have been like in the past and the number of people that would have entered and left the city through these doors.
 The towers are cylindrical on the outside and flattened on the inside.
 It is a late Gothic military construction with Provençal influence, possibly imitating the Arc de Triomphe of the Castle of Naples.

 The two towers are built with mortar and lime using the boxed system and are joined by a central body composed of a round arch on the ground floor and a pointed arch on the first floor.
-Its distribution is made up of the ground floor, two upper floors and a terrace from which the city of Valencia can be seen.
-Remember that they are open to the public, so if you like architecture and history, we encourage you to visit the Quart Towers in Valencia.
+The layout consists of a ground floor, two upper floors and a terrace offering views over the city of Valencia.